 Standard Chartered Bank’s Global Head of Training and Awareness shares how leaders need to shift their cybersecurity rhetoric to enable a culture of empowerment of employees, rather than seeing them as ‘the weakest link’.

 ADAPT’s COVID-19 research has found that on any given day, 43% of employees will be working remotely.
 Throughout the pandemic, employees have proven they can be secure remote workers – dodging phishing emails and communicating reliably.

 With the absence of cybersecurity prompts within the physical office space, training needs to be targeted towards specific risks and with a greater focus against phishing attacks.

-Ellie Warner speaks to ADAPT’s Senior Research Strategist Aparna Sundararajan about the post-COVID future of cybersecurity training revolved around practical labs, snackable modules, cyber wikis, as well as leveraging heat maps and behavioural analytics.
+At ADAPT’s Security Edge event, Ellie Warner speaks to Senior Research Strategist Aparna Sundararajan about the post-COVID future of cybersecurity training revolved around practical labs, snackable modules, cyber wikis, as well as leveraging heat maps and behavioural analytics.